LibreKitten/LibreKitten/README.md

 # About LibreKitten
 ## What is LibreKitten?
 LibreKitten is an alpha-quality block-based visual programming language based on TurboWarp.
-The primary feature is server-side execution support, but it is also an experimentation ground to push the limits of block-based languages.
+The primary feature is being able to function as a web server, but it is also an experimentation ground to push the limits of block-based languages.

 ## Why does LibreKitten exist?